felipeorlando/7-days-of-elixir/README.md

 # 7 days of Elixir

-This is a walk through the Elixir language, a bunch of exercices inspired of [30 days of Elixir](https://github.com/seven1m/30-days-of-elixir), resumend in 7 days.
+This is a walk through the [Elixir](https://elixir-lang.org/) language, a bunch of mini projects and tests to learn this incredible language.